cmusatyalab/wireguard-tools/README.md

 ### Working with WireGuard configuration files

-The WireGuard configuration file similar but not quit INI format because it has duplicate keys for both section names (i.e. [Peer]) as well as for configuration keys within a section.
-AllowedIPs, Address, and DNS configuration keys 'may be specified multiple times'.
-So we implemented our own parser.
+The WireGuard configuration file is similar to, but not quite, the INI format because it has duplicate keys for both section names (i.e. [Peer]) as well as configuration keys within a section.
+According to the format description, AllowedIPs, Address, and DNS configuration keys 'may be specified multiple times'.

 ```python
 from wireguard_tools import WireguardConfig